arsh-tryhard-coder/Resume-Builder-Web/README.md

 # Resume Builder Web Application

 ## Introduction
 The Resume Builder Web Application is a platform designed to help users create professional resumes easily.
-Users can register, log in, select from various templates, input their personal, professional, and academic details, and generate a downloadable PDF of their resume.
+Users can register, log in, select from various templates, input their personal, professional, and academic details, and generate a resume.

 ## Features
 - User registration and authentication
 - Selection of resume templates (Classic and Stylish)
 - Input personal, professional, and academic details
-- Generate and download PDF resumes
+- Generate resumes
 - Secure password storage and user data handling

 ## Technologies Used